Get the coverage you need for your apartment or condo.

 Condo unit insurance to protect you and your family.

 The master condo policy typically insures only the shell of your unit, leaving your personal property and the unit interior at risk.
 Our agents can help you determine the proper insurance your condo unit requires.

 Your condo association’s insurance policy likely covers certain common areas of your condo, like the roof and exterior walls.
 Condo association master policies also don’t typically pay for improvements you make or fixtures you add to the condo.
 Condo unit insurance is designed to make up for these shortfalls.
 For more information on what building elements your required to insure visit our blog Why Do I Need Building Insurance for My Florida Condo Unit?

 Condo unit insurance covers your personal belongings inside your condo unit.
-That means everything from your appliances to your clothes will be covered in the event of a loss.
+That means most personal belongings from your appliances to your clothes can be covered in the event of a loss.
 Without it, you would have to replace your lost or damaged possessions out-of-pocket.
 Condo insurance also covers damage caused by theft, fire, wind, lightning strikes, and frozen pipes.
 It’s important to note, however, that condo unit insurance does not usually cover flooding.